 Wooden buttons are decorative accents at the points where the waist ties join the sides of the apron, but the neck loop uses a real button and button hole to fasten against the top of the bib.

 An apron is always a lovely gift, especially when bundled with a simple kitchen accessory, cookbook or even a couple of your own famous recipes.

 We do recommed a sateen weight or light home décor weight for the front fabric; we used a sateen.
 This slightly heavier weight, in combination with the regular quilting weight of the lining and the pocket panel, gives the finished apron more body and a smooth, sleek fit.

 This apron was originally created in Joel Dewberry's lovely Heirloom fabric collection.
 The dynamic designs and rich jewel tones were a perfect combo.
-Although Heirloom is no longer available, below are XX new collections from XXX that could be just as wonderful.
+Although Heirloom is no longer available, below are some new collections that could be just as wonderful.

 Selections from Chipper by Tula Pink for FreeSpirit

 Selections from Eternal Sunshine by Amy Butler for FreeSpirit

 As with store-bought aprons, our design is meant to be one-size-fits-all.
 However, we realize you may still wish to make yours smaller or larger.
 As a reference, the widest mid point of the apron is approximately 32".
 In addition, the ties are each approximately 27" long.
 The apron length is 27", from the top of the bib to the hem, and the bib is about 12" along the top.

 Sewing Tools You Need

 - Sewing Machine and standard presser foot